News and Performances

 University of Hartford

 Adult Learning Course Features Four Virtuosi Performing Music of Stephen Michael Gryc

 I had a great time teaching my course for the University of Hartford's adult learning program, The Presidents College.
 The course was titled "Composer and Performer: How Music is Created".
-The three sessions were held in the university's 1877 Club on three successive Wednesdays from 10:30 am to noon.
+The three sessions were held in the university's 1877 Club on three successive Wednesdays in October of 2020.
 I talked about how ideas for specific pieces originated and were developed into a work and how that work was brought to life by collaboration with performers.
 The first session (October 16, 2019) featured harpist Susan Knapp Thomas performer five pieces that I composed for a production of Shapespeare's As You Like It and my Five Studies on Exotic Scales for solo harp.
 On October 23 the Amaranth Duo (guitarist Christopher Ladd and violinist Asa Gudjonsdottir-Skelton) performed my Iceland-inspired work Runes I: Frejya's Aett.
 On October 30 the course concluded with a performance by flutist Janet Arms of Five Preludes for Flute, a work inspired by picturesque sites in Hangchow, China.
 Janet brought eight of her students from the Hartt School to perform my short piece for flute octet titled A Pop Of The Cork.

 Susan Knapp Thomas